-After reconstitution, Cisplatin Injection is physically incompatible with any intravenous set, needle and syringe containing aluminum.
-An interaction will occur between aluminum and platinum from cisplatin, causing a black precipitate which is visible in the solution (see PHARMACEUTICAL INFORMATION, Reconstitution, Preparation of intravenous solutions).
+After reconstitution, Cisplatin Injection is physically incompatible with any IV set, needle and syringe containing aluminum.
+An interaction will occur between aluminum and platinum from cisplatin, causing a black precipitate which is visible in the solution (see Preparation of intravenous solutions).